parikshitpagare/parikshitpagare/README.md

 > *I am constantly learning and updating because we learn something new everyday.*

-- I have worked with 8, 16 and 32 bit micro-controllers like ARM Cortex M4 based STM32, AVR and Arduino.
+- I have worked with 8, 16 and 32 bit micro-controllers like ARM Cortex M4 based STM32, ESP32, AVR and Arduino.
-- I have hands on experience with interfacing microcontrollers with with various sensors, inputs, displays and motors.
+- I have hands on experience with interfacing microcontrollers with various sensors, inputs, displays and motors.

 ### Tools and Technologies